-EN-1 Overarching National Policy Statement for Energy (publishing.service.gov.uk).
+Overarching National Policy Statement for Energy (EN-1)

 - 3.10 The National Policy Statement for Renewable Energy Infrastructure (EN-3) provides advice specific to renewable energy sources including solar PV, and generic impacts covered by EN-1 with further considerations that are technology specific.
 Matters covered include:

 - irradiance and site topography;

 - network connection;

 - proximity of a site to dwellings;

 - agricultural land classification and land type;

 - accessibility;

 - public rights of ways;

 - security and lighting;

 - capacity of a site;

 - site layout design, and appearance;

 - project lifetime;

-- decommissioning ;
+- decommissioning;

 - flexibility in the project details;

 - biodiversity, ecological, geological conservation and water management;

 - landscape, visual and residential amenity;

 - glint and glare;

 - cultural heritage; and

 - construction including traffic and transport noise and vibration.

 - 3.11 EN-3 can be seen at:

-National Policy Statement for renewable energy infrastructure (EN-3) (publishing.service.gov.uk).
+National Policy Statement for Renewable Energy Infrastructure (EN-3).